rlue/photein/README.md

 >
 > If you use a photo management app that decides
 > where and how your photos should be stored on disk
-> (👀 looking at you, Apple Photos), Photein is not for you.
+> (looking at you, Apple Photos 👀), Photein is not for you.

 It can also optimize photos and videos for reduced file size.